Return to news

 EU Digital Product Passports

-Digital Product Passport (DPPs) form part of the Ecodesign for Sustainable Products Regulation (ESPR).
-Digital product passports are unique product tags that allow any interested party to access the information about the product’s sustainability across the whole value chain.
+Digital product passports are unique product tags (e.g a QR code) that allow any interested party to access the information about the product’s sustainability across the whole value chain.
 This can be a consumer, an importer, or a regulatory body.

 Digital product passports will improve the transparency of products’ value chains.
 This makes it easier for relevant authorities to oversee and enforce adherence to the regulations.
-It also allows for consumers to make more informed choices about their purchases.
+It also allows for consumers to make better informed choices about their purchases.

 What information must be included on the digital product passport?